microsoft/same-ish/README.md

 ## Requirements

-Since version 0.2.0, Clojure 1.7.0 or higher is required due to the reader conditionals required for ClojureScript support.
+Clojure 1.7.0 or higher is required due to the reader conditionals required for ClojureScript support.

 ## References